South Fulham TCPR - frequently asked questions

 Why not open the Chelsea Harbour road to all residents to relieve pressure?

 The road is private and has been gated by the owners.

 How are you monitoring the success of the scheme?

-We are developing measurements for traffic volume, congestion and air pollution with residents.
+We developed measurements for traffic volume, congestion and air pollution with residents.
 We have installed a network of 56 air quality monitors in South Fulham, the largest concentration of air quality monitors anywhere in Europe.